Despite officially growing at about 5 percent, all signs point to the Chinese economy being much weaker than advertised.

 There are a couple of important implications of the tax crackdown.
 First, businesspeople and anyone with means are even more focused on shifting their capital and family out of China.
 Despite supposed enormous current account surpluses flowing into China, authorities are doing everything they can to keep money from fleeing the country.
 Document fraud in international transactions continues to facilitate the transfer of money out of China, while the emigration of wealthy Chinese and their children continues unabated.
 A bad business climate merely pushes even more people to leave and confirm their choice.

 Second, a major crackdown seeking to recoup past taxes is not indicative of a robust economy or a public sector seeing a low single-digit yearly decline in revenue.
-In a robust economy, police and tax authorities have better things to do than chase decade-old tax bills that are notoriously difficult to recover.
+In a robust economy, police and tax authorities have better things to do than chase decades-old tax bills that are notoriously difficult to recover.

 It also raises questions about the veracity of China’s data on tax revenue.
 Governments everywhere are used to the ups and downs of trying to estimate tax revenue months in advance.
 Realistically, a 3 percent decline in revenue could be merely statistical noise.
-However, pushing a national tax crackdown seems to speak to concerns that government revenue is even worse than official data indicate, implying that the economy is in much worse shape than official propaganda.
+However, pushing a national tax crackdown seems to speak to concerns that government revenue is even worse than official data indicate, implying that the economy is in much worse shape than indicated in official propaganda.

 It remains distinctly possible that this is an extension of the corruption crackdown that has been ongoing since Xi Jinping became chairman and merely extends it to private citizens.
 It is too early to tell for sure.
 Still, the specter of a broader societal crackdown on tax investigations dating back decades would be even more worrisome if it is primarily political.